FAQs

 The following is a list of FAQs and answers, to the best of this group's abilities.
 The official source of information is the "PHACE Syndrome Handbook: A Guide for Parents and Physicians" - Editors: Yvonne Chiu, MD, Beth Drolet, MD, Marcia Seefeldt, RN, Dawn Siegel, MD.

 Please note, it's often helpful to connect with other families facing PHACE Syndrome, and we have a private Facebook group specifically for individuals and their primary caregiver(s).
-We also have a public Facebook group for extended family and friends.
+We also have a public Facebook page for extended family and friends.

 Below is a list of questions.
 Click on a question to be directed to its answer: